-As PII/HBI data varies from state to state and country to county, it is best to seek expert legal counsel to review sensitive data collected and stored.
+As PII/HBI data varies from state to state and country to county, it's best to seek expert legal counsel to review sensitive data collected and stored.

 Consider an application that must authenticate users.
-We have to store some form of the user's password to authenticate them, that is, to see if the user presented the correct password.
-We don't want to store the password in plaintext form (that is, unobfuscated or unencrypted), because if an attacker is able to recover the database of passwords (such as by using SQL injection or by stealing a backup tape), they would be able to undetectably hijack every user's account.
+We have to store some form of the user's password in order to authenticate them, that is, in order to see if the user presented the correct password.
+We avoid storing passwords in plaintext to prevent attackers from easily hijacking user accounts if they gain access to the database through SQL injection or stealing backups.
 Therefore, we want to obfuscate the passwords in such a way that we can still authenticate users.

-We could encrypt the passwords, but that would require an encryption key - and where would we store that?
-We would have to store it in the database or in some other place the application can get it, and then we're pretty much back where we started: An attacker can recover the plaintext of the passwords by stealing the ciphertexts and the decryption key, and decrypting all the ciphertexts.
+We could encrypt the passwords, but that requires an encryption key - and where's that stored?
+In the database or another accessible location, which brings us back to the original issue: An attacker can recover the plaintext of the passwords by stealing the ciphertexts and the decryption key, and decrypting all the ciphertexts.

 (Most or all database-level encryption schemes fall prey to the "But where is the key?" problem.
-Full-disk encryption, as opposed to encrypting database rows or columns with a key known the database client, is a separate and arguably more tractable problem.)
+Full-disk encryption, as opposed to encrypting database rows or columns with a key known by the database client, is a separate and arguably more tractable problem.)